 The materials were from the Oakland Methodist Church near Pawleys Island, which at one time Rev. Belin built and preached.
 Mrs. William L. Oliver asked the last remaining member of the church, Mr. Frank Lachicotte, for the building which was raised and moved under the guidance of [Belin Memorial UMC] Pastor W. T. Bedenbaugh (2).

-The church building sufficed until renovations were needed in 1955, and in 1977 the entire church was moved 75 feet to the center of the lot, a project which included doubling the size of the sanctuary.
-The intensive project was completed in 1978, with much of the work being done by members of the church along with then-pastor, the Reverend Wesley Farr.
-However, the growing congregation was in need of yet another sanctuary by 1991, and the current structure – which was built to resemble the first one – was built and in use by 1992.
+The 1925 church, built from Oakland’s repurposed planks, required renovations in 1955 (3).
+In 1977 the entire church was moved 75 feet, an endeavor which also included doubling the size of the sanctuary.
+This intensive project was completed in 1978, with much of the work undertaken by members of the church and then-pastor, the Reverend Wesley Farr (3).
+Belin Memorial’s congregation continued to grow, and by 1991, needed a still larger sanctuary.
+The current structure – which was built to resemble the original church – was dedicated in 1992 (3).